adrian-moon/pps-erp-sdd/docs/05-shipping.md

 *The Project textbox functions both as a searchbox and a drop-down list*

 If the shipment contains multiple items for different projects, enable the **Multiple Projects Option**.

-*There needs to be more than 1 item added to the **Item List** for the option to be enabled.*
+There needs to be more than 1 item added to the **Item List** for the option to be enabled.

 ![Project Selection](/assets/shipping/project-02.png)
 ![Project Selection](/assets/shipping/project-03.png)

-3. Now you can assign **Projects** to each individual items as explained below.
+Now users can assign **Projects** to each individual items.

-### 5.2.2 Shipment Item List
+### 5.3.4 Shipment Item List

 You can add items by clicking the [+] icon on the bottom right corner of the **Item List** which opens up the **Add Items** window.